deodandem/1134/content/docs/Schedule/_index.md

 We will continue to apply the four parameters to poems in this book (again, choose one to focus on).
 </p>

-9/25: Donne, Holy Sonnets 1-12; Shakespeare, Sonnets 1-13
+9/25: Gerard Manley Hopkins, "Pied Beauty," "The Windhover," "That Nature is a Heraclitean Fire and of the comfort of Resurrection"
 <p class="descript">
-Think about and trace deictics.
-Figure out what the postures are, and how the sonnets develop over time.
+Why are the first and last considered sonnets when they are not 14 lines in length?
 </p>

 {{< details "Discussion Board" close >}}